Palworld is already getting a Pokémon mod

 You can already guess what one of the first mods for a game similar to Pokémon might be.
 Congratulations: if you guessed a Pokémon mod, you are correct.

-From the same mod creator who added Disney characters to Mortal Kombat, comes a mod that will literally add Pokémon to the game.
+From the same mod creator who added Disney characters to Mortal Kombat comes a mod that will literally add Pokémon to the game.
 I can’t wait to see what The Pokémon Company and Nintendo think of this.

-The mod will be revealed tomorrow by its creator Toasted, who teased the mod on X (formerly twitter).
+The mod will be revealed tomorrow by its creator, Toasted, who teased the mod on X (formerly Twitter).

 Palworld already has a Pokemon mod